10 Coral Reef Snake Species

 Source: PLOS ONE authors Kate L. Sanders, Tina Schroeder, Michael L. Guinea, and Arne R. Rasmussen – CC BY 4.0

-An extremely similar story happened with the leaf-scaled sea snake (aipysurus foliosquama).
-It was Ashmore’s signature snake, once estimated at 6600 in population.
-It stuck to the shallow areas of the reef, rarely descending below 10 meters.
-They were such a part of the reef ecosystem that barnacles would grow on their scales.
-It was a fish eater, particularly the threespot wrasse, which it flushed out of dark holes by poking its head all the way in (with a small head to make it easier).
-Leaf-scaled sea snakes measure 80cm vs the 60cm of Aipysurus apraefrontalis.
-As the pictures show, they were very different species despite their identical habitats and shared aipysurus family.
+The leaf-scaled sea snake was a fish eater, particularly favouring the threespot wrasse, which it flushed out of dark holes by poking its head all the way in (with a small head to make this easier).
+As the images show, the two Aipysurus members were very different species, despite their similar habitats and shared Aipysurus genus.

-Then the dark turn happened, disappearing from Ashmore reef at almost the same time as its neighbour.
-Despite searches being 5 times more intensive than the 90s, none were spotted from 2001 onwards.
-Leaf-scaled sea snakes still haven’t reappeared at Ashmore Reef, but in 2015, an entirely new population was found in the seagrass beds of Shark Bay, western Australia, 1100 miles away.
+Leaf-scaled sea snakes still haven’t reappeared at Ashmore Reef, but in 2015, an entirely new population was found in the seagrass beds of Shark Bay, western Australia, 1100 miles to the south.
 In 2010, a single leaf-scaled sea snake was grabbed near Barrow Island, in Australia’s far north.
-Yet another lone snake turned up in Port Hedland.
+Yet another lone individual turned up in Port Hedland.

-The big cause of optimism is that sea snakes are one of the least researched groups of all.
-There’s so many minor, less famous reefs and coasts where they could be lurking.
-Either way, these are the two rarest coral reef snakes in the world.
+The big cause for optimism is that sea snakes are one of the most poorly researched groups of all, except the most common ones like banded sea kraits.
+There’s so many minor, less famous reefs and coasts where the leaf-scaled sea snake could still be lurking.
+Either way, the last two on this list are the rarest coral reef snakes in the world.

 Leave a Comment